Principal Investigator

 Click on article title to download PDF

-Hanadi Ajam Oughli, Sarah Nguyen, Prabha Siddarth, Molly Fox, Michaela Milillo, Helen Lavretsky.
+25. Hanadi Ajam Oughli, Sarah Nguyen, Prabha Siddarth, Molly Fox, Michaela Milillo, Helen Lavretsky.
 (2022) The Effect of Cumulative Lifetime Estrogen Exposure on Cognition in Depressed versus Non-Depressed Older Women.
-Journal of the American Geriatrics Society.
-Accepted.
+Journal of Geriatric Psychiatry and Neurology. online ahead of print. doi: 10.1177/08919887221090216.

 https://nyaspubs.onlinelibrary.wiley.com/doi/full/10.1111/nyas.14129